 Figure D.1 illustrates the basic components where users are directed to a centralized access point that can be closely controlled by the drinking water utility.

-Figure D.2 illustrates the basic components where users receive ADWS provision through static tanks or mobile bowsers close to their normal point of distribution (at the roadside close to their homes or workplaces).
+Figure D.2 illustrates the basic components where users receive ADWS provision through static tanks or mobile bowsers/water ATM/ Water kiosks close to their normal point of distribution (at the roadside close to their homes or workplaces).